kshaffer/cognition/assessments.md

 I've created two sample videos that you can use as models: [Habituation](https://vimeo.com/129590808) and [Learned Auditory Grouping](https://vimeo.com/129686217).

 You are welcome — indeed *encouraged* — to discuss these videos and share example ideas with each other in Slack.
 That will help you solidify the concepts in your own mind.
-However, be sure that any examples you borrow from others really are correct before you submit, and be sure that all definitions and explanations are in your own words. *In contrast to the reading quizzes, any "joint solutions" on the paragraphs will be considered an honor code violation.* Use each other to sharpen your understanding, but be sure that these paragraphs reflect your own thoughts expressed in your own words.
+However, be sure that any examples you borrow from others really are correct before you submit, and be sure that all definitions and explanations are in your own words. *In contrast to the reading quizzes, any "joint solutions" on the videos will be considered an honor code violation.* Use each other to sharpen your understanding, but be sure that these videos reflect your own thoughts expressed in your own words.

 ## Conceptual paragraphs